Is Online Sports Betting Legal in Delaware?

 These special offers let you make real money bets without depositing or risking any of your own money.
 Also called “free bets” these deals are definitely worth keeping an eye out for because they offer an actual risk-free opportunity to win money.

 What Is the Future of Online Sports Betting in Delaware?

 With Delaware’s progressive attitude towards sports betting and the legal steps they’ve taken so far, the future is very, very bright.

-Not only was Delaware the first state to formally legalized sports betting after PASPA was repealed, the progressive Congress in the State was already pushing for legal sports betting for years beforehand.
+Not only was Delaware the first state to formally legalize sports betting after PASPA was repealed, but also the progressive Congress in the State was already pushing for legal sports betting for years beforehand.

 Here’s a brief rundown of how the State has been progressive on sports betting.

 - Parlay-style NFL bets have been allowed in Delaware for years.

 - The State pushed for legal sports betting nearly a decade before the SCOTUS decision to strike down PASPA.

 - Delaware became the first state to legalize sports betting after the announcement in May 2018.